 Introduction to Agile Lifecycle

-The agile Development cycle or agile lifecycle is the methodology of implementing agile project management in the process of software development.
-Agile Software Development Cycle is also known as the Iterative or Incremental Software development Life cycle as the software development is based on continuous learning from the iterations.
+The Agile Development cycle or agile lifecycle is the methodology for implementing agile software development project management.
+The Agile Software Development Cycle, also known as the Iterative or Incremental Software Development Life Cycle, is characterized by continuous learning from iterations as software development progresses.
 Agile methodology is a method of implementing a set of planning and management techniques based on the iterative and incremental execution of tasks as per the project requirement.
-The agile practices concentrate on teamwork by allowing teams to work on a project and make modifications and changes during the software development to efficiently achieve the project’s objective.
+Agile practices concentrate on teamwork by allowing teams to work on a project and make modifications and changes during the software development to achieve the project’s objective efficiently.

 Important Success Factors for Agile Implementation

-As per the agile experts, there are some important success factors for agile implementation, which includes:
+As per the agile experts, there are some important success factors for agile implementation, which include:

-- Interaction between the individual team members, cross-functional teams working on the project related to the processes and project management tools involved.
+- Interaction between the individual team members and cross-functional teams working on the project related to the processes and project management tools involved.

-- Agile methodology promotes the customer/client collaboration for their feedback and product improvement.
+- Agile methodology promotes customer/client collaboration for their feedback and product improvement.

-- Agile methodology invites and welcomes changes and improvements at a later stage in product development, which is extremely helpful to deliver the best in the class.
+- Agile methodology invites and welcomes changes and improvements later in product development, which is extremely helpful to deliver the best in the class.

 Different Stages of the Agile Lifecycle